Passionate about the smells, sights, sounds, textures and tastes of the kitchen?

 Throughout this course, you will prepare, cook and present menu items for a minimum of 48 complete food service periods that cover breakfast, dinner, lunch and special functions, outside of scheduled training times.

 This course will be FREE from 1 January 2023.
-The course fees are 100 per cent subsidised by the WA State Government.
+The tuition fees are 100 per cent subsidised by the WA State Government.
+Please note, some resource fees may apply.

 Some eligibility conditions apply for the free training, and other fees may apply for some courses.
 Please see the FAQs on our Skills Ready page for further information.